f15hb0wn/bitcoin-wallet-analysis/README.md

 # bitcoin-wallet-analysis
-Python project to analyze transactions and reputation of a Bitcoin wallet.
+Python project to analyze transactions of a Bitcoin wallet.
+Code connects to Bitcoin Core RPC server and checks for all transactions into and out of the wallet.
+Data is saved in a PDF with a diagram and tranasaction table provided.

 # Requirements
 1) Access to a Bitcoin Core RPC server.
 It can be downloaded locally at https://bitcoin.org/en/download.
 Downloading the ledger will take 7-10GB of local disk space if pruning is enabled.
 Otherwise, it can be over 300GB.